mamh-mixed/grafana-grafana/docs/sources/data-sources/aws-cloudwatch/_index.md

 For more information on Grafana alerts, refer to [Alerting]({{< relref "/alerting/" >}}).

-## Pricing
+## Control pricing

 The Amazon CloudWatch data source for Grafana uses [`ListMetrics`](https://docs.aws.amazon.com/AmazonCloudWatch/latest/APIReference/API_ListMetrics.html) and [`GetMetricData`](https://docs.aws.amazon.com/AmazonCloudWatch/latest/APIReference/API_GetMetricData.html) CloudWatch API calls to list and retrieve metrics.
 Pricing for CloudWatch Logs is based on the amount of data ingested, archived, and analyzed via CloudWatch Logs Insights queries.
 Each time you select a dimension in the query editor, Grafana issues a `ListMetrics` API request.
 Each time you change queries in the query editor, Grafana issues a new request to the `GetMetricData` API.

 > **Note:** Grafana v6.5 and higher replaced all `GetMetricStatistics` API requests with calls to GetMetricData to provide better support for CloudWatch metric math, and enables the automatic generation of search expressions when using wildcards or disabling the `Match Exact` option.
-The `GetMetricStatistics` API qualified for the CloudWatch API free tier, but `GetMetricData` calls don't.
+> The `GetMetricStatistics` API qualified for the CloudWatch API free tier, but `GetMetricData` calls don't.

 For more information, refer to the [CloudWatch pricing page](https://aws.amazon.com/cloudwatch/pricing/).

-## Service quotas
+## Manage service quotas

 AWS defines quotas, or limits, for resources, actions, and items in your AWS account.
 Depending on the number of queries in your dashboard and the number of users accessing the dashboard, you might reach the usage limits for various CloudWatch and CloudWatch Logs resources.
 Quotas are defined per account and per region.

 If you use multiple regions or configured more than one CloudWatch data source to query against multiple accounts, you must request a quota increase for each account and region in which you reach the limit.

 To request a quota increase, visit the [AWS Service Quotas console](https://console.aws.amazon.com/servicequotas/home?r#!/services/monitoring/quotas/L-5E141212).